nRF24/CircuitPython_nRF24L01/docs/core_api/advanced_api.rst

         - `True` signifies the nRF24L01 attempted all configured retries
-        - `False` represents anything depending on context (state/condition); usually this means the flag's been reset.
+        - `False` represents anything depending on context (state/condition); usually this means the flag has been reset.

     .. important:: This can only return `True` if `auto_ack` is enabled, otherwise this will always be `False`.